 Why You Might Want to Add Footnotes to Your Website

 Whenever you see a small number next to some text, this indicates there is a footnote.
-When you visit the bottom of the page, you’ll see a list of resource information with corresponding numbers:
+When you visit the bottom of the In WordPress, a page is a content type that is used to create non-dynamic pages on a website.
+Pages are typica...
+More, you’ll see a list of resource information with corresponding numbers:

 You can use footnotes to link to the sources of specific data, research studies, or other valuable information.
 Adding footnotes to your WordPress website can tell readers that your knowledge is trustworthy and credible.
 Without a footnote, viewers might assume that you are listing opinions rather than objective information.